-Kirsten, a Florida native, has always been deeply connected to her environment, sparking an early interest in becoming an environmental engineer by the age of 10.
-While that goal would come to fruition two decades later (sort of), her journey first took her into the military and then the federal government for the past 20 years focusing on policy analysis.
-In the subsequent years embraced a new chapter focused on marine conservation and sustainable urban planning.
+Kirsten, a Florida native, has always been connected to her environment, sparking an early interest in becoming an environmentalist.
+While that goal would come to fruition two decades later, her journey first took her into the military and then the federal government for the past 20 years focusing on policy analysis.
+In the subsequent years she embraced a new chapter focused on marine conservation and sustainable urban planning.
 This passion ultimately led to the founding of the Blue Urban Project, where she continues her commitment to preserving both sustainable urban planning and marine ecosystems in coastal cities.

 Scuba diving, traveling, reading, and spending time with her fur kids.